kaalam/document.source/jazz_reference/pages/api_ref_modules_.md

 ### The // API

 Is the real http API for anything (GET, PUT, DELETE, OPTIONS, HEAD) with blocks, contracts, function calls and event handling.
+Every http AP call will start with `//base/...` where base is some base name.

 ## How modules fit together